 Advocating for Change

 The demand for affordable housing options for adults with autism and other disabilities in Howard County is rapidly growing.
 The HCAS Housing Committee has spent more than two years researching supportive housing models from across the country that could be adapted to address this pressing need.
-This process led HCAS to identify the intentional, intergenerational community model as an approach that could bring inclusive, supportive housing to Howard County.
+This process led HCAS to identify the intentional, intergenerational community model as an approach that could bring inclusive, affordable housing to Howard County.
 The model has been used successfully to support child welfare-involved populations in award-winning communities such as Bridge Meadows in Portland, Oregon, where it’s demonstrated effectiveness in increasing housing stability and reducing social isolation.

 HCAS is now joining with community partners to support adaptation of this innovative model for adults with autism and other disabilities, older adults, and families.
 We have launched a Catalyst Campaign to secure the resources, assemble the expertise and begin forging the critical alliances needed to advance this concept.
 Click here to download a brochure about the initiative and the Catalyst Campaign.
 Funds raised through the Campaign will be used to support key planning activities, including identification of a development partner, market research, and development of operational program guidelines.

 Housing Initiative Named Changemaker Challenge Finalist